 - any client.log files saved while ‘Log App Events’ is enabled in the Kiosk Pro ‘Advanced Settings’ menu

-Once you have a Mail account set up, you will be able to choose ‘Send Info’ from the navigation, which will bring up an email layout inside Kiosk Pro.
+If you have a Mail account set up on the iPad, you can also choose to email them by tapping "Send Info".
+Steps for setting up a Mail account are available here.
 If you have not already contacted our support team regarding the issue, please include a clear description of the issue you are experiencing in the body of the email including the steps required to replicate the problem.

 If you think a screenshot will be helpful to us (if, for example, you are experiencing a problem with page layout or rendering), you can take one by pressing the Home button and Power button at the same time.
 The screen will briefly flash white to indicate that a screenshot has been taken and the screenshot will be saved automatically in the Photos app.
 You can include photos by holding your finger down in the email body for a second, then lifting up and choosing ‘Insert Photo or Video’.

 Added to Lite & Basic in version 8.1

 Added to Plus & Enterprise in version 7.0